alexenson/ec2-elb-for-beginners/README.md

 ![2](https://github.com/user-attachments/assets/729d5841-6f73-4909-9c0b-5181971bfd28)

-It will be a t2.micro instance type as it falls under the free tier.
+It will be a t2.micro instance type as it falls under the free tier.<br>
 ![3](https://github.com/user-attachments/assets/fa3a436c-2ae5-4e34-93e1-42688b5c27bd)